ethanwangkangen/O1/README.md

 Motivation:

-	As long-time gamers, we are tired of games being seen as “useless” and “ a waste of time”.
-As such, we hope to create a game that encourages both social interaction and friendly competition.
-Inspired by popular AR mobile game Pokemon Go and its rivals (eg. Palworld), we intend to incorporate real-time, location-based systems (similar to those used in games like Pokemon Go and Ingress) for deeper immersion.
-Coupled with diverse environments, each teeming with unique creatures and new challenges to overcome, we want to create a captivating pet battling mobile game that will encourage people to leave the comforts of their homes to encounter and capture new and unique creatures.
+	 As avid gamers ourselves, we are weary of the stereotype that games are "useless" or merely a "waste of time."
+In response, we aspire to develop a game that fosters both social interaction and friendly competition.

+	Taking inspiration from popular AR mobile games like Pokémon Go and its competitors (e.g., Palworld), we aim to integrate real-time, location-based systems into our game, akin to those utilized in Pokémon Go and Ingress.
+This approach promises deeper immersion for players, allowing them to engage with the game world in their real-life surroundings.

+	Moreover, by offering diverse environments brimming with unique creatures and challenges, our goal is to craft a captivating pet battling mobile game that motivates players to venture beyond the confines of their homes.
+Through this, we hope to encourage players to explore, encounter, and capture new and distinctive creatures, thereby transforming their gaming experiences into meaningful adventures.

 Aim:

 	Darwin’s Duel is a multiplayer pet battling mobile game with 2D pixel art style.
 With a branching evolutionary system and unique skills that allows players to tailor the growth of their pets to suit their battle strategies, we hope to create a game that pushes the strategic skills of the players to their limits.

 	In Darwin’s Duel, every monster you encounter and capture can be trained and evolved through a branching evolutionary system, allowing you to tailor their growth to suit your battle strategies.
 Explore diverse environments, each teeming with unique creatures and challenges, making every gameplay session a new adventure.